animal-tree/Writing-stuff/Math.md

 $\lim_{n\rightarrow\infty} \emptyset_{\tau,i} \rightarrow_n \emptyset$. $\square$

-**Theorem 5.** An almost Turing-equivalent universe can arise from nothing, assuming just the properties of deduction: existence of existence and cause.
+**Theorem 5.** An almost Turing-equivalent universe (sans halting) can arise from nothing, assuming just the properties of deduction: existence of existence and cause.

 **Proof.**